codergs/ShortProgramsJava/README.md

 # ShortProgramsJava
-A colection of small helpful programs in JAVA
+A collection of small helpful programs in JAVA